New Mom Tia Mowry Opens Up About Her Post-Baby Body: ‘I Still Have a Belly’ and ‘That is OKAY’

-Tia Mowry-Hardict isn’t in any hurry to get her pre-baby body back — and she doesn’t think any woman should be either.
+Tia Mowry-Hardrict isn’t in any hurry to get her pre-baby body back — and she doesn’t think any woman should be either.

 Sharing a photograph of herself taken just two weeks after the 39-year-old and husband Cory Hardrict welcomed their daughter on May 5, the star opened up about how it’s okay to “still have a belly” after giving birth.